-Other medicinal uses involve the use of bracts and fruit shells, the boiled bracts of Bougainvillea, are frequently used to treat angina pain and cough, but they also have antibacterial and antidiabetic properties [69].
-Lemon and orange peels, along with the leaves, are boiled and the solution is used to relieve chest pains, colds cough, throat pain.
-In Trinidad Island it is also used to eliminate kidney stones [70].
-Between the most common methods for the preparation of medicinal plants in Iturbide, it is highlighted boiling, grinding, creating poultice and consuming raw (Figure 3d, Appendix A).
+Other medicinal treatments, involving the use of bracts and fruit shells, the boiled bracts of Bougainvillea, are frequently used to treat angina pain and cough, but they also have antibacterial and antidiabetic properties [57].
+Lemon and orange peels, along with the leaves, are boiled and the solution is used to relieve chest pains, colds cough, and throat pain.
+Among the most common methods for the preparation of medicinal plants in Iturbide, it is highlighted boiling, grinding, creating poultice and consuming raw, the same use with same results, reported for arid and semi-arid zones of Mexico (Figure 3d, Appendix A, [58,59]).

 The most frequent illnesses mentioned by the interviewees were digestive, respiratory, nervous, endocrine, and circulatory ailments (Table 3).
-This result correlates with the classification of diseases and related health problems recorded by the World Health Organization [71].
+This result correlates with the classification of diseases and related health problems recorded by the World Health Organization [60].
 Digestive and respiratory ailments are mainly cured with boiled leaves in form of infusion.
-Almost all medicinal species recorded in Iturbide are prepared this way, and the majority of them are herbaceous and shrubby species belonging to the families Asteraceae (Gnaphalium viscosum, Grindelia inuloides, Flourensia cernua, Matricaria recutita, and Tagetes lucida), Euphorbiaceae (Croton suaveolens, Euphorbia dentata, and Tragia ramosa), as well as almost all genera of Lamiaceae, Allium cepa, A. sativum, Moringa oleifera, Eucalyptus camaldulensis, Purshia plicata, Verbena canescens and Larrea tridentata.
-After boiling, the use of raw leaves, stems, roots and fruits is the second most frequent way to alleviate symptoms.
-Among the most common species used were Apium graveolens, Eryngium heterophyllum, Kalanchoe daigremontiana, Rorippa officinale, Lophophora williamsii, Opuntia ficus-indica, Jatropha dioica, Psidium guajaba, and Larrea tridentata.
-Apium graveolens roots are used also against toxicity of trace elements [72].
-Kalanchoe diagremonaitana has antitumor, antihistamine and anti-inflammatory properties [73].
-In addition to treating arthritis and muscle pain in the back and neck, Lophophora willaimsii has compounds that produce hallucinations and cognitive impairment [74].
-In addition to hair dye and a skin antifungal agent uses, the roots of Jatropha dioica are reported to be massaged directly into the gums to prevent tooth loss [75].
+Almost all medicinal taxa recorded in Iturbide are prepared this way, and the majority of them are herbaceous and shrubby species belonging to the families Asteraceae (Gnaphalium viscosum, Grindelia inuloides, Flourensia cernua, Matricaria recutita, and Tagetes lucida), Euphorbiaceae (Croton suaveolens, Euphorbia dentata, and Tragia ramosa), as well as almost all genera of Lamiaceae, Allium cepa, A. sativum, Moringa oleifera, Eucalyptus camaldulensis, Purshia plicata, Verbena canescens and Larrea tridentata.
+On the other hand, raw leaves, stems, roots and fruits is the second most frequent way to alleviate symptoms.
+The most commonly harvested taxa are, Apium graveolens, Eryngium heterophyllum, Kalanchoe daigremontiana, Rorippa officinale, Lophophora williamsii, Opuntia ficus-indica, Jatropha dioica, Psidium guajaba, and Larrea tridentata.
+Apium graveolens roots are used also against the toxicity of trace elements [618].
+Kalanchoe diagremonaitana has antitumor, antihistamine and anti-inflammatory properties [62].
+In addition to treating arthritis and muscle pain in the back and neck, Lophophora willaimsii has compounds that produce hallucinations and cognitive impairment.
+In addition to hair dye and a skin antifungal agent uses, the roots of Jatropha dioica are reported to be massaged directly into the gums to prevent tooth loss.